Vages/svelte-snake-workshop/TASKS.md

 - **Sound effects**: Add sounds when the snake eats the apple, when it dies and such.
   Remember to use headphones if you share your work area with other people.

-If you feel like you are not ready to work without a solution yet, you can try a task for which a solution exists in the main branch.
+If you feel like you are not ready to work without a solution yet, you can try a task for which a solution exists in the folder `src/routes/finished-game`.

-#### Tasks with solutions in the main branch
+#### Tasks with solutions in the `finished-game` folder

-The game in the main branch has some functions that have not been turned into explicit tasks:
+The game in the folder `src/routes/finished-game` has some functions that have not been turned into explicit tasks:

 - Pause
 - Start screen